Alexandru Philippide: Debut years

-Family life

 Philippide married twice.
 As a bachelor, he sought a German bride, having become convinced during his Halle days that a German woman would be ideal for him.
 His first wife, Johanna Minckwitz, had a doctorate in Romance philology and was the daughter of a Zürich professor.
 The marriage took place in a civil ceremony at Saint Helier on Jersey in early October 1895.
 Although initially delighted with his new wife, the relationship soured due to the presence of Philippide's mother-in-law in his house.
 During one heated argument, he handled an axe and Johanna took her mother's side.
 Eventually, the two women returned to Switzerland and the marriage ended in divorce.
 Johanna continued to be interested in Romanian literature, and put out her own study of Eminescu's poetry.
 She and Philippide reportedly had a child, although details have not survived.

 In 1897, Philippide married a Romanian woman.
 This was Lucreția Nemțeanu, a young novice at Agapia Monastery, where her sister was a nun.
 Her father, the former mayor of Vânători-Neamț, was the administrator of the mental hospital in Târgu Neamț.
 He first learned of Lucreția when he saw her photograph in the hands of her brother, a student of his, and asked to meet her; a month and a half later, the two were married.
 This time, both a civil and a religious (Romanian Orthodox) service were held, probably at the insistence of his new in-laws.
 Although remarking on her "rotten poverty", he admired Lucreția's youth, beauty and kindness, considering her the opposite of Johanna.
 Their son, born in 1900, was the future poet Alexandru A. Philippide.
 The latter would recall the Spartan education received from his father, involving a strict program of Homeric verse in the original Greek.
 The elder Philippide drew a sharp distinction between science, which he regarded as the province of manly, knowledge-seeking personalities; and literature, particularly poetry, which for him was an unserious activity for sensitive small minds.
 Although he had flirted with poetry as a young man, he was saddened to see his son adopt it as a profession.